The Best Films of 2018

 Inside The Shimmer, there abounds mutated and psychedelic vegetation, shark-alligator hybrids, and a distorted bear who howls with the voice of a person.
 But Annihilation’s third act, occurring inside the aforementioned lighthouse, is by far its most transcendent.
 There is a magnetic four-note musical theme on the soundtrack—a sort of fuzzy vibration, simultaneously grand and terrible, that caused a small sensation online when the trailer debuted—and it’s used for the first and only time during this climax.
 Its a harmony as alien as Garland’s imagery, which is presented, otherwise, in total silence.
 Without giving too much away, I will say only that there is death, rebirth, and a doppelgänger.

 As a viewer, I felt the inklings of something I suspect audiences felt in spades watching 2001: A Space Odyssey in 1968: awe.
 This is genre filmmaking at its most ambitious, and Garland isn’t aiming to tail Christopher Nolan; he hopes to follow in the footsteps of visionary big boys Kubrick and Tarkovsky.
 Has he been successful?
-Perhaps not yet, but this is only his second feature.
+Perhaps not fully, but this is only his second feature.
 Give it time. — Anya Jaremko-Greenwold

 1. First Reformed